isinaltinkaya/WPSG2022/fst_pbs.md

 hist(r$PBS_JPT,col="hotpink",xlim=c(0,mmax),br=20)

 ```

 If you had problems running the above commands you can find the result [here](results/fst_pbs.pdf)

-note the maximum observed values for both the pairwise fst and the PBS
+Note the maximum observed values for both the pairwise fst and the PBS.

-Lets do the same for not so randomly selection 1Mb region of on chr 5.
+Let's do the same for not so randomly selection 1Mb region of on chr 5.

 Remember to close R

 ```